 Newest | Oldest | A - Z | Z - A

 1993 • 1,760 words • Reportage & Criticism

 Since the end of the seventeenth century, when the first chimpanzee was shipped from Africa, apes have served to define the limits of the human… more»

-Broadcasting policy in Britain is under the direction of people with no clear vision of its purpose: the cut in funding for BBC World Service… more»
+Broadcasting policy in Britain is under the direction of people with no vision: the cut in funding for BBC World Service radio, the country’s one… more»

 8 February 1999 • 1,215 words • City of Words